cu-telecom/DNUM-Wiki/docs/technical/encryption_authentication.md

 As we will need to manage a Certificate Authority for the [Verification](verification.md)) part, it makes sense to also issue TLS certificates for Client / Server authentication.

-On older more obscure systems this might not be possible, so whether encryption/authentication is mandatory will be decided by local policy.
+On older more obscure systems this might not be supported, so whether encryption/authentication is mandatory will be decided by local policy.